aldensiol/Gobbler/README.md

 A severe explosion has occurred near National University of Singapore.
 A gas tanker, after colliding with a sedan, has exploded, resulting in a massive fireball and subsequent fires spreading to nearby buildings and vehicles.
 There are fallen trees blocking the road and I see a lamp post with number 123456.

 ### Step 4: Interpreting the Results
 The output will be your model's interpretation or response based on its fine-tuning.
 Analyze the results as needed for your application.
+Depending on your computer's GPU, it may take around 10 seconds ~ 5 minutes to generate the output!

 ### Step 5: Stopping the application
 Entering "exit" into the terminal when our model asks for a prompt will terminate the program.